 The message is that toaster’s make toast.
 And your job is to simply manage the toaster.
 So if we’re going to learn anything from this metaphor, it’s that systems build businesses.

-And that your job is simply to manage the system.
+And that your job is simply to manage the systems.

 Want to learn more about how Ron’s toaster can help build your business?

-Don’t hesitate to give him a call.
-He loves helping others in building systems that support business expansion
+Don’t hesitate to get in touch with him.
+He loves helping others in building systems that support business expansion.